 New Orleans Traffic Accident StatisticsBy Stewart J. Guss on February 29th, 2020

 At Stewart J. Guss, Injury Accident Lawyers, we love good car accident statistics!
 Before you get all bothered by that confession, let me just say, I know.
 Loving traffic statistics makes us more than a little unusual.
-The simple fact is, however, that data about traffic accidents, injuries, and fatalities in New Orleans give our law firm insight about how and why new clients end up walking through our doors looking for legal help to recover the compensation they deserve for SEVERE INJURIES and TRAGIC LOSSES OF LOVED ONES suffered in these accidents.
+The simple fact is, however, that data about traffic accidents, injuries, and fatalities in New Orleans give our car accident law firm insight about how and why new clients end up walking through our doors looking for legal help to recover the compensation they deserve for SEVERE INJURIES and TRAGIC LOSSES OF LOVED ONES suffered in these accidents.

-Fortunately for us, and you, LSU publishes detailed statistics about traffic accidents throughout Louisiana.
+If you’re wondering how many car accidents are happening near you in New Orleans, LSU publishes detailed statistics about traffic accidents throughout Louisiana.
 In today’s blog post, we focus on a subset of that information: traffic accident statistics for New Orleans.
 Read on to learn about the numbers and types of traffic accidents that happen in the Big Easy, and our thoughts on how that data can help to keep you safe the next time you venture out onto city streets as a driver, cyclist, or pedestrian.

 The Big Picture of Traffic Accidents in the Big Easy